zxc916684603/ecs/intl.en-US/Migration Service/Cloud Migration tool for P2V and V2V/Migrate your server to Alibaba Cloud by using the Cloud Migration tool.md

         **Note:** In most cases, mainstream servers are installed with the virtio \(KVM\) driver by default.
 No manual installation is required.

     4. The latest version of Grand Unified Bootloader \(GRUB\) is installed.
 For earlier versions of operating systems \(such as CentOS 5, Red Hat 5, and Debian 7\), the GRUB version must be V1.9 or later.
 For more information, see [Update GRUB 1.99 for a Linux server](https://partners-intl.aliyun.com/help/doc-detail/62807.html).

         **Note:** For some operating systems, such as Amazon Linux, the GRUB version must be V2.02 or later.

-## Limits {#section_kwq_sxz_jfb .section}
+## Precautions {#section_kwq_sxz_jfb .section}

 To ensure that one or more server migrations are successful, we recommend that you pay attention to the following precautions: